sorbet/sorbet/README.md

 ## Testing Sorbet against pay-server

+> This is specific to contributing to Sorbet at Stripe.

 There are two ways to run your changes to `sorbet` over pay-server:

 1. Push your Sorbet changes to a branch, and then make a PR to pay-server to bump the SHA in [sorbet/sorbet.sha].

-    pay-server fetches this SHA, builds it on Stripe infrastructure, and then type checks pay-server with it.
+    On that PR, pay-server will fetch this SHA, build it on Stripe infrastructure, and then type check pay-server with it.

 2. Use the `sorbet/scripts/typecheck_devel` script in pay-server to run a version of Sorbet built on your laptop.